Search Results

 CPRA

-[…] law does not require that the records actually be produced within the 10 days.
-Bryan Cave LLP is general counsel for the First Amendment Coalition and responds to FAC hotline inquiries.
+[…] § 6253.1.
+You can learn more about the PRA on the FAC website: Public Records Bryan Cave LLP is general counsel for the First Amendment Coalition and responds to FAC hotline inquiries.
 In responding to these inquiries, we can give general information regarding open government and speech issues but cannot provide specific legal advice or representation.

 • Asked and Answered